chenjshnn/LabelDroid/Reviews/Detailed_statistical_results.md

 # Generalization and Usefulness Evaludation

-### (Section 6.4.2) The significant of LabelDroid compared with three human annotators -- Wilcoxon signed-rank test
+### (Section 6.4.2) The significance of LabelDroid compared with three human annotators -- Wilcoxon signed-rank test

 To understand the significance of the differences between four kinds of content descriptions, we carry out the Wilcoxon signed-rank test between the scores of our model and each annotator.
 We then use Benjamini&Hochberg(BH) method to correct p-values for multiple comparisons, and compute effect size r=Z/sqrt(N), where Z is the statisctical result from test and N is the number of observations.
 The results show that the differences between our model and A1, A2, A3 are mostly significant (p-value<0.05).
 Detailed results are listed below.